TAILOR-UoB/new_ways_of_publishing/booksource/use-cases/tex-to-qmd.md

 pdflatex main.tex
 ```

+The rest of the use case uses the content of the zip file to extend the `Quarto`
+project started in the use case [](sec:use:qua).

-## Pandoc: from latex to md
+## Pandoc: from latex to markdown

+Depending on the size of the $\LaTeX$ project it may be possible to manually
+copy the main content and edit it in such a form that is markdown compliant.
+This may be a good solution as at the end there is no perfect automation to
+convert latex to markdown.
+However, there are a few alternatives that will do
-Pandoc is a tool to convert text documents into a multitude of other formats.
+part of the job automatically.
+For example, `pandoc` is a tool to convert text
+documents into a multitude of other formats.
+The command to convert a $\LaTeX$
-The command to convert a `LaTeX` file to `markdown` is the following.
+file to `markdown` is the following.

 ```shell
 pandoc main.tex -s -o main.md
 ```
 However, this will result in a markdown with only the titles of the sections
 and empty content.
-This is because the LaTeX source code of this example
+This is because the $\LaTeX$ source code of this example
 contains several definitions and new commands that can not be converted by
 `pandoc` without manual modifications.